-my Italian ceviche recipe inspired by Sicilian flavors and spices: mint, cinnamon and fresh basil tuna ceviche
+Tuna ceviche recipe with Sicilian flavors and spices: mint, cinnamon and fresh basil.

 when you should and should not eat tuna ceviche